seppo0010/pcitrw/03-02-atomicity-isolation.md

 ##### Bank Transfer

-If a bank cashier wants to transfer money between two accounts, there are actually two operations: subtract the amount from one of the accounts and add it to the other one.
+If a banker wants to move money between two accounts, there are actually two operations: take the amount from one of the accounts and add it to the other one.

-For these operations to be considered atomic, they need to happen both or neither.
-If money is added to one of the accounts, but the subtraction of the other one fails (for lack of funds, for example) the addition needs to be canceled.
+For these operations to be considered atomic, they need to happen both or none of them.
+If money is added to one of the accounts, but the reduction in the other one does not go through (not enough funds, for example) the first operation needs to be taken back.

-For them to be considered isolated, nobody else should be able to check out the balances of the accounts during the operations with one of them executed and the other one not.
-Results must be available altogether.
+For them to be considered isolated, nobody else should be able to check out the balances of the accounts after one operation but before the another one.
+Results must be available as one.